-The three remaining members regrouped and renamed themselves The Vinyl Goods.
+The three remaining members regrouped on August 19th, 1991 and renamed themselves The Vinyl Goods.
 Tim moved from bass to electric guitar, and the band found a new singer (Andrew Thies) and new bass player (Mike Mallo).
 They eventually produced a 16 song demo tape that was well received by fans, but the subsequent exit of Mike and Andrew in 1993 caused them to start all over again.
 Writing brand new songs as a three-piece band, the band created over 40 songs and entered the studio to records their full-length debut album, Coming Home, in 1994.
 Frank Marzano returned to the fold on bass for the recording sessions.
 Andrew Thies provided backing vocals on a few tracks as well, and both became permanent guests of the band for years to come.

 Coming Home was a milestone for the band as a group and individually.
 They had produced their first professionally recorded and packaged album that included 16 original songs and a sizable 16-page booklet containing lyrics and artwork.
 The album was popular with their small circle of fans and hundreds of CD’s distributed in the following years.

 Disenchanted with playing in bars, the band decide to focus their energies on songwriting, rehearsing and recording.
 A side project in 1996 found the band serving as house band for a community theater presentation of Godspell.
 Using the money they made on selling Coming Home CD’s, the band returned to the studio in 1997 to record several new tracks for a forthcoming follow up to 1994’s Coming Home.
 However, the project stalled when the funding was exhausted and the band member’s personal lives became more complex.
 Marriages, children, and divorce put the band on hold for a few years.